-Most insurance companies check your driving record for the past five years.
+Most insurance companies check your driving record for the past three to five years, meaning if you had a violation outside this time period, it will not affect your insurance premiums.
 Some states regulate this “look-back” period, however, making it longer or shorter.
 For example, Massachusetts allows insurance companies to look back at 10 years of driving records.
 Virginia limits insurers to checking only three years of history.

 When you apply for, or renew, your auto insurance, the insurance company will evaluate your risk level — how likely you are to cost them money through claims.
 The best way to do this is by reviewing your driving record.
 Insurers look for accident reports and both major and minor driving violations.

 Minor violations include speeding, failure to stop, improper turns, following too closely, etc. These raise your risk in the eyes of an insurance company because they show you don’t obey traffic laws designed to prevent crashes.
 In most states, minor traffic violations can be seen on your record for only three years.